Sollace/Unicopia/HOW_TO_PLAY.md

  - Hanging of Ceilings

    Ever just want to hang out?
 Well bat ponies can, _literally_!
 All the cool kids are doing.

+ - Mangoes

+   And other fruit!
+Bat Ponies LOVE THEM!
+Especially the pineapples?
+Especially the pineapples.

 ### Changelings